inputsh/awesome-c/README.md

 * [GNU Libffcall][162] - A collection of libraries for building foreign function interfaces.
 [GNU GPL3][41] or later.
 * [gperftools][295] - A collection of utilities for measuring and improving performance.
 [3-clause BSD][6].
 * [hammer][356] - Parser combinators for binary formats.
 [GNU GPL2.1][8] only.
-* [Hans Boehm GC][125] - Garbage collection for C?
-Don't mind if I do!
-Various licenses, all free.
 * [huffandpuff][214] - A minimal Huffman encoder and decoder.
 Public domain.
 * [iniparser][336] - A parser for .ini files.
 [Expat][11].
 * [jemalloc][293] - A malloc implementation that emphasizes avoidance of fragmentation and scalable concurrency support.
 [FreeBSD][24].